 \section{Introduction}

 X-ray grating interferometry is a phase-sensitive imaging technique that simultaneously captures attenuation, differential-phase, and dark-field images.
-The attenuation image shows X-ray absorption, similar to a traditional radiograph, while the differential-phase and dark-field images show X-ray refraction and small angle scatter.
+The attenuation image shows X-ray absorption, similar to a traditional radiograph, while the differential-phase and dark-field images are related to X-ray refraction and small-angle scatter.